keyfunda/intro-to-erlang/README.md

 Material for keyfunda's 'Intro to Erlang' event

 Our event has a lot of ground to cover and we will be challenged for time.
 Hence we need you to do some pre-event homework.
-During the event we will quickly skip through the pre-event material.

-Pick up the file IntroToErlang_PreEvent.pdf and study it.
-You should visit some of the linked web pages and try to familiarize yourself with the concepts.
+Pick up the file IntroToErlang_PreEvent.pdf in this repository and study it.
+You should visit some of the web page links and try to familiarize yourself with the concepts.
+During the event we will *quickly* skip through the pre-event material.

 Don't worry if you don't understand everything immediately, some of these are difficult concepts.
-At the least when we talk about this stuff during the event, it won't be totally new to you.
+At the least, when we talk about this stuff during the event, it won't be totally new to you.
+You are always welcome to discuss any of this material during the breaks between sessions.
 ***

 1) Page 5: [Install Erlang](http://www.erlang.org/download.html) on your laptop.